|Guide||♦||3 Triplogs||0 Topics|

 Razorback (2,812') is a fin-shaped formation of tertiary rhyolite in the central Goldfields.

-The 360 degree views atop Razorback are awesome -- Four Peaks, Saguaro Lake, Weaver's Needle, The Flatiron, Golden Dome, Dome Mountain, and Panorama Peak are just a few of the landmarks that are readily seen.
-It is also a lot fun to transverse the spine of Razorback, which runs for a couple of hundred feet.
+The 360-degree views atop Razorback are fantastic -- Four Peaks, Saguaro Lake, Weaver's Needle, The Flatiron, Golden Dome, Dome Mountain, and Panorama Peak are just a few of the landmarks that are readily seen.
+It is also a lot of fun to transverse Razorback's spine, which runs for a couple of hundred feet.

-The spine of razorback is probably no more than about 5 feet wide, and it is more narrow than that in places.
-In many places there are vertical dropoffs on both sides of the spine that descend a substantial distance.
-Those that have a few of heights may not want to walk around much atop Razorback.
+The Razorback's spine is probably no more than about 5 feet wide, and it is more narrow than that in places.
+There are vertical dropoffs on both sides of the spine that descend a substantial distance in many places.
+Those that have a fear of heights may not want to walk around much atop Razorback.

 Check out the Official Route and Triplogs.